anandb/fast_mock_server/docs/JSONMC_USAGE.md

     "port": 9090,

     // Description using multiline string
-    "description": """This is a test server
+    "description": `This is a test server
     that demonstrates the use of
     multiline strings and comments
-    in JSON configuration"""
+    in JSON configuration`
   }'
 ```